hyperledger/besu-docs/docs/Concepts/Privacy/Plugin-Privacy.md

 ## Registering your plugin

-To enable besu to use your privacy plugin, you must implement the `PrivacyPluginService` interface and register your providers.
+To enable Besu to use your privacy plugin, you must implement the `PrivacyPluginService` interface and you must call `setPayloadProvider`.

 ```java